Torfkopp/masterarbeit/chapters/experiment.typ

 COHDARL is a distributed heuristic that applies self-organization mechanisms to optimize a global, shared objective.
 It is used to optimize the scheduling of energy resources in virtual power plants and operates by representing each distributed energy resource as a self-interested agent, allowing both global scheduling objectives and individual local objectives to be efficiently integrated into a distributed coordination paradigm @hinrichs2017distributed.
-Consistent with the usage of COHDARL, the 'defender' agent is given the COHDARL defender objective #footnote("https://gitlab.com/midas-mosaik/midas-palaestrai/-/blob/main/src/midas_palaestrai/cohdarl_defender_objective.py"), whose reward is calculated based on the global objective of COHDARL.
+Consistent with the usage of COHDARL, the 'defender' agent is given the COHDARL defender objective #footnote("https://gitlab.com/arl-experiments/cohdarl/-/blob/main/src/cohdarl/cohdarl_objective.py"), whose reward is based on the global objective of COHDARL.
+The objective calculates its reward just like the ArlDefenderObjective, just with the addition of the cohdarl's power objective and a coefficient of $1/4$ for each of the summands.

 == Parameters

 The experiment's parameters are shown in @exp_paras and the whole experiment file can be found #link("https://gitlab.com/arl2/harl/-/blob/nas/src/harl/sac/nas/experiments/palaestrai-runfiles/NAS-Exp-Short.yml")[in the 'nas'-branch of harl]. //"https://gitlab.com/arl2/harl/-/blob/nas/src/harl/sac/nas/experiments/NAS-Experiment_run-0.yml?ref_type=heads"
 Every scenario is run for ten episodes, each representing a hundred days, which is equivalent to 8,640,000 seconds. //one year, which is equivalent to 31,536,000 seconds.
 A step size of 900 seconds is used, resulting in 9,600 steps per episode or 28,800 steps for the whole simulation. //in 35,040
-As reward function, the ExtendedGridHealthReward #footnote("https://gitlab.com/midas-mosaik/midas-palaestrai/-/blob/main/src/midas_palaestrai/rewards.py#L88"), a reward based on the grid's "healthiness" -- meaning the deviation from the best possible status --, is used.
+As reward function of the environment, the ExtendedGridHealthReward #footnote("https://gitlab.com/midas-mosaik/midas-palaestrai/-/blob/main/src/midas_palaestrai/rewards.py#L88"), a reward based on the grid's "healthiness" -- meaning the deviation from the best possible status --, is used.
+It is a vectorised reward giving complete information about the net by encompassing the minimum, maximum, mean, median, and standard deviation of the values of the voltage bands and line loads as well as the number of buses in service and out of service.
+Each value is provided as a separate reward information with a corresponding id.

 The parameters for SAC shown in @sac_paras are mostly kept to the default values of the implementation.
 In the baseline experiment, the muscle's `start_steps`-parameter,